h2oai/datatable/docs/api/dt/first.rst

     .. note::

-        Filtering missing values in the row selector will not work in a general case, e.g. when one needs to find the first non-missing values in several columns.
+        Filtering out missing values in the row selector will not work in a general case, e.g. when one needs to find the first non-missing values in several columns.